 Interpretation: This is a throw-in violation by A1.
-The ball must leave A1's hands on the throwin.
+The ball must leave A1's hands on the throw-in.
 Team B shall be awarded a throw-in from the place of the original throw-in.

-- 17-8 Statement: During a throw-in, other player(s) shall not have any part of their bodies over the boundary line before the ball is passed on to the playing court. - 17-9 Example: Thrower-in A1 receives the ball from the referee and he - (a) places the ball on the playing floor after which the ball is taken by A2. - (b) hands the ball to A2 in the out-of-bounds area.
+- 17-8 Statement: During a throw-in, other player(s) shall not have any part of their bodies over the boundary line before the ball is passed on to the playing court. - 17-9 Example: A1 receives the ball from the referee for a throw-in and he - (a) places the ball on the playing floor after which the ball is taken by A2. - (b) hands the ball to A2 in the out-of-bounds area.